sgm0783/Agama/README.md

 cd src
 npm start
 ```
-Brings up the dashboard and loads the react app using localhost:3000
+Brings up the dashboard and loads the react service using localhost:3000

 6) start a new shell and go back to the react dir and build things (the EasyDEX-GUI)
 ```shell